KuligKamil/mongodb-project-workshop/README.md

-For enter easier in MongoDB world & hype about tool we decide to use Beanie.
+For enter easier in MongoDB world & hype about tool we decide to use **Beanie**.

 **Beanie ODM** - object-document mapper for MongoDB.
 Data models are based on Pydantic.